Disappearance of Suzanne Lyall: Background

-Suzanne Lyall was born in Saratoga Springs, New York, in 1978, the youngest of Doug and Mary Lyall's three children.
+Lyall was born in Saratoga Springs, New York, in 1978, the youngest of Doug and Mary Lyall's three children.
 The family lived in nearby Ballston Spa; her two older siblings described her as "the darling of the family", a quiet girl who would run out of the shower with her hair still wet to write poetry in her notebook after inspiration struck her, and was a great fan of the Canadian power trio Rush.
 She showed an early interest in computers, even building some from scratch.
 After Suzanne graduated from Ballston Spa High School with honors in 1996, she first attended the State University of New York at Oneonta for a year, after which she transferred to SUNY Albany, since she felt the computer science courses at Oneonta were not sufficiently challenging.

 Transferring to Albany brought her closer not only to her home but to her boyfriend Richard Condon, a fellow student several years her senior, whom she had started dating when they were both still in high school.
 He shared Suzanne's interest in computers; the two frequently chatted back and forth and he had set up her computer so he could access it from his.
 She supplemented her studies, and earned some income, through two jobs off-campus.
 One was at a computer company in Troy, the other at a Babbage's store in the Crossgates Mall, 2 mi west of campus in the suburb of Westmere.

 Suzanne called or emailed her parents, and/or Condon, almost daily.
 Mary Lyall recalls that the last time she actually spoke to her daughter, on March 1, 1998, Suzanne had complained about being low on cash and waiting for her next paycheck.
 However, she declined her mother's offer to lend her some money in the interim.